w3c-webdriver/w3c-webdriver/docs/user-prompts.md

 **PARAMETERS**

-- `text`: string - Input text to type in the alert dialog
+- `text`: string - Text to be set in the input area of alert

 **RETURNS**